Capitalization

 The following capitalizations are used in reference to titles of members of the board:

-• Trustee Kara Lawson
+• Trustee Brad Box

 • Chair John Compton